 - External platforms

-Happew: a natural extension to Discord
+Happew: a natural complement to Discord

-What to share on Happew from Discord
+What content to share on Happew from Discord

-- Long or structured posts
+- Long or structured texts

-- Important visuals and assets
+- Important images or visuals

 - Short explanatory videos